netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 not by server endpoints.

 There are several ways for a server to determine the MTU.
-If a server wants to know the MTU, it may
+If a server wants to know the MTU, it may:

 - Try to determine the MTU from incoming packets.
 - Use an algorithm to determine the MTU, see Path MTU Discovery in
   {{Section 14.3 of QUIC-TRANSPORT}} and {{Section 5.8 of QUIC-MP}}.